Co-Parenting Secrets Every Parent Needs to Know Before Their Child Suffers

 Narcissists thrive in chaos.
 Structure removes the wiggle room they use to gain control.

-Tip: Use co-parenting communication apps like (OurFamilyWizard or TalkingParents).
+Communication apps like OurFamilyWizard or TalkingParents also help maintain boundaries.
 Not only do they help maintain boundaries, but they also keep records of communication, which can be important if things escalate legally.

 3. Don’t Engage in Emotional Warfare.

 Every time Ada responded emotionally to her ex’s baiting texts, she felt drained.
-Eventually, she started applying the BIFF method (developed by therapist Bill Eddy): keep your communication (Brief, Informative, Friendly, and Firm.)
+Eventually, she started applying the BIFF (Brief, Informative, Friendly, and Firm.) method.
+BIFF is a communication strategy developed by Bill Eddy to help manage high‑conflict interactions, especially with difficult co‑parents.

 Narcissists feed off emotional reactions.
 Staying calm and focused on logistics starves the drama.